 The longer version:

 Pure water has a neutral pH of 7, and RO water also should be close to 7 pH.
-However due to the RO water being exposed to air, the pH will drop to a more acidic pH range of 5-5.5.
-This is due to the fact that RO water will take in CO2 from the air and it will cause the water to lower the pH making it more acidic.
+However, due to the RO water being exposed to air, the pH will drop to a more acidic pH range of 5-5.5.
+This is because RO water will take in CO2 from the air and it will cause the water to lower the pH making it more acidic.
 This is why some shrimp keepers recommend airing out RO water with an airstone when mixing.

 RO or RO/DI water is made with a RO unit.
 There are plenty of different options available in the market but the most common ones you will see is a 3 stage or a 5 stage unit.
 The DI unit is normally an extra attachment and is added as the last stage to the unit to reduce TDS to close to 0 as possible.
 For water to be considered RO water, it has to pass through a RO membrane.

-RO Units will take water and filter it to its best of its ability.
+RO Units will take water and filter it to the best of its ability.
 The dirtier and more contaminated the water is (higher TDS) the harder the unit will work and deplete its ability to filter faster.
-The goal is always to get the lowest TDS possible from the RO unit, and by giving it lower TDS water to filter it drastically helps its efficiency in doing so.
+The goal is always to get the lowest TDS possible from the RO unit, and giving it lower TDS water drastically helps its efficiency in reducing TDS.

 Below is the standard configuration of a 5 stage unit.
-For shrimp use its essential to remove the "Taste Filter" after the RO membrane as this will put minerals back into the water.
-On a 3 stage unit you normal only see the Sediment Filter, Carbon Pre-filter and then the RO Membrane.
+For shrimp use, it's essential to remove the "Taste Filter" after the RO membrane as this will put minerals back into the water.
+On a 3 stage unit, you normally only see the Sediment Filter, Carbon Pre-filter and then the RO Membrane.